Skip to main content

 Your users go through the following authentication steps:

-Payment: Enter national identification number
+Payment: Enter national identity number

 Payment: Card purchase approval